MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 This project was initialized to make the [OpenAI](https://platform.openai.com/docs/api-reference/introduction) API easier to integrate into your own projects.
 With an emphasis on abstracting the [assistants api](https://platform.openai.com/docs/api-reference/assistants).

+## Planned Features and Changes

+- Improving the GUI
+- Combining the assistant tools and functions files into a single file

 ## Table of Contents

 - [Assistant Class](#assistant-class)